AmmanVMS/dynamic-website-reverse-proxy/README.md

 - `NGINX_CONF`
   This is the path to the file with the replaced nginx configuration in it.
   - default is `/tmp/nginx.conf`.
+- `PERMISSIONS` defaults to `./dynamic_website_reverse_proxy/permissions.txt`
+  This is a list of actions for users on this system.

 Development
 -----------